 Each term a special whole school theme event is held.
-This enables teachers to amend the regular school timetable so that children can spend a considerable amount of time concentrating their attention on one particular area of learning.
-In addition, we also hold some special one day, focus events.
+This enables teachers to amend the regular school timetable so that children can spend a considerable amount of time concentrating their attention and energy on one particular area of learning.
+In addition, we also hold some special, one day focus events.
 Our purpose is to broaden children’s experience and to add some additional spice and excitement to their school experience.
+These special events also provide an opportunity for pupils to enjoy an intensive, in depth, deep and satisfying learning experience.

 All classes make a short film related to any subject area the class are studying.
-Films are premiered at The Olympic Cinema in Banes in January One of the films, ‘Absolute Absorbency’, won the award for the best overall science film in a Richmond competition befiore going on to win the national primary science film award for 2008.
+Films are premiered at a special Sunday morning viewing at The Olympic Cinema in Banes.
+One of the films, ‘Absolute Absorbency’, won the award for the best overall science film in a Richmond competition befiore going on to win the national primary science film award for 2008.
 In 2010, ‘Some Like it Hot’, a film by Rachel Wilson and her Year 4 class (2009-10) won first prize in The National Physics Laboratory school science films event.
 A DVD containing all the films produced during the theme event is created each year and available for parents to purchase.
+A large number of films can be seen on the pages entitled Film Making 2008-16 and Favourite Films 2008-15, under the school Gallery tab.
 Teachers requested ‘a breather’ from making films in 2016 – after nine consecutive years of making them.
-Expect new releases in the Autumn Term of 2017.
+Expect new releases in the Spring Term of 2018.

 Spring Term theme event: Arts Week

 This extraordinary collaboration between parents, teachers and pupils has resulted in some absolutely excellent outcomes.
 The whole week at the end of the first half of the Spring Term is dedicated to this project.
-In previous years the products created by the children have been displayed, to considerable acclaim, at the Old Sorting Office by Barnes Pond.
-In 2010 the focus was on sustainability; making something beautiful and of value from something that would ordinarily be discarded.
-In 2011 our theme will be ‘Art Alive’.
-Parental support with this event is strongly encouraged – we really can’t do what we do without the active commitment of our talented parents.
+In previous years the products created by the children have been displayed, to considerable acclaim in a summer exhibition at the Old Sorting Office by Barnes Pond.

 The purpose of One World Day is to assist children to realise that they are a member of a global family and help them to learn more about life in different parts of the world.
 Each class takes a country and designs a series of learning activities based on that country.
 For example, they might cook a special meal, learn some songs, play some games or do some mathematics using a different set of numerals.
 Children are also given the option to dress up in a traditional costume associated with the country.
 At the end of the day a special celebratory assembly takes place.